fpjohnston/TECO-64/doc/flags.md

 ### ET - Terminal Flag

-The ET flag is a bit-encoded word controlling TECO’s treatment of the terminal.
+The ET flag contains bit-encoded information that affect terminal input and output.
 Any combination of the individual bits may be set.
-The bits provide the following functions, when
-set:

 | Bit | Function |
 | --- | -------- |